-So, I found a bag of cranberries in the bottom of my crisper drawer the other day.
+I found a bag of cranberries in the bottom of my crisper drawer the other day.
 I had to think really hard about when I might have bought them.
-It was a WHILE back.
-Like when they were on sale around Christmas, maybe?
-Regardless, they needed to be used so I modified my lemon blueberry muffin recipe to make cranberry orange muffins and this is the result.
+When they were on sale around Christmas, maybe?
+Either way, they needed to be used so I modified my lemon blueberry muffin recipe to make cranberry orange muffins.
+This is the result!

 Cranberry Orange Muffins

 While the muffins were in the oven I made a simple compound butter with a little more honey and orange zest.
-It was a fun addition.
+It was the perfect pairing.
+Yum!

-Baking makes the house smell so homey and comforting.
-Everyone gets excited when the aroma of cinnamon is wafting through the house.
-And baked goods for breakfast are particularly welcome.
-They’re warm and the leftovers are just as tasty the next day.
+Baked goods for breakfast are always welcome.
+It makes the house smell so homey and comforting.
+Everyone gets excited when the aroma of cinnamon wafts through the house!

-If you like to bake for breakfast once in a while, try out one of these:
+If you like to bake for breakfast once in a while, try out one of these recipes:

 - Apple Cinnamon Muffins